 Some companies do hire influencers to promote their efforts on social media.
 This is also known as influencer marketing.
 I consider this as a part of Paid media because you are paying an outside influencer to promote your brand on social media.
 A lot of planning is required because once implemented the value of the influencer and the brand are interlinked.

-I urge you to consider the above-mentioned bullet points to be a part of your checklist for planning your paid media strategy.
+Do consider the above-mentioned bullet points to be a part of your checklist for planning your paid media strategy.